 Louise Oriole Burevitch Endowment Grants Program

-This program provides funding to nonprofit organizations in eastern North Carolina for projects that support education, health, and human services, with a focus on benefiting women, children, youth, and older adults.
+This grant provides financial support to nonprofit organizations in eastern North Carolina that focus on improving education, health, and human services for local residents.

 Award Range